-On the other hand, only three per cent of the heavy users developed the disease.
+On the other hand, only 3% of the heavy users developed the disease.
 A closer look showed that many had reported symptoms of psychiatric illness (like odd beliefs or hearing voices) at the outset of the study, so might have developed schizophrenia irrespective of smoking.

 The researchers re-analysed their data excluding the conscripts with pre-existing symptoms.
 They still found that heavy marijuana users were three times as likely to develop schizophrenia.